Discover more from De Novo

 Notes from the movie

 The movie draws an interesting parallel between this story, and the story of Patrick Steptoe and Robert Edwards, pioneers of IVF.
 In 1977 they acted unilaterally to do the first human IVF, which at the time had no regulatory oversight and was highly controversial.
-But in 2010, Edwards was awarded the Nobel Prize for their achievement.
+But in 2010, Edwards was awarded the Nobel Prize for their achievement3.
 This story might have inspired JK to act similarly.

-However, given that the movie was clearly intended for a non-technical audience, I wish they would have had more explanation of how CRISPR editing actually works, and why JK’s method (NHEJ-mediated knockout of CCR5) was sloppy and low-effort.
+However, given that the movie was clearly intended for a non-technical audience, I wish they would have had more explanation of how CRISPR editing actually works, and why JK’s method (NHEJ-mediated knockout of CCR5) was sloppy and low-effort4.
 In my opinion, this choice of method clearly shows that JK was just trying to be first, and didn’t care much about medical benefit.
 For protecting against HIV transmission, there are much better ways than gene editing.

 The movie also compares JK’s story to the case of Jesse Gelsinger, a patient who died in 1999 after receiving a high dose of an adenoviral gene therapy vector.
 Gelsinger’s death set back the field of gene therapy by about 15 years due to the controversy it caused.
 JK’s actions are now causing a similar chilling effect on human germline editing.